raja-ar/jorgecastilloprz.github.io/about.md

 * I worked in a lot of personal projects and so many application projects for third party companies.

-## Android / Java Open Source libraries
+## Android / Java / Scala Open Source libraries

 I learned a lot from the Open Source scene, and that is the main reason for me to try to contribute as much as i can on it.
 I have created some Open Source projects and libraries.
 You can check [my Gihub profile](https://github.com/JorgeCastilloPrz/) for some examples, but i will talk a little bit about some of them: